 1. Start with your full querystring (everything after the ?)

-2. Do not include the signature parameter (yet)!
+Example of querystring:2.
+Do not include the signature parameter (yet)!

 3. Compute the SHA-256 HMAC of the querystring using your secret_key